prisma-labs/graphql-framework-experiment/docs/plugins/prisma.md

 **About**

-Allow clients to omit fields with a given name across all of their GraphQL schema's inputs and infer the value of those fields from context when determining what to pass to Prisma Client JS
+Allow clients to omit fields with a given name across all of their GraphQL schema's inputs and infer the value of those fields from context when determining what to pass to Prisma Client

 - `ComputedInputs` (`Record<string, ({ args, ctx, info }: MutationResolverParams) => any>`) [(full type here)](#computedinputs-type-details).

   Keys in the ComputedInputs object will be omitted from all input types.
 When resolving any mutation at runtime, that mutation's input type will be recursively searched for the omitted keys.
-Any time one of those keys would have appeared anywhere in the mutation's input type, a value will be passed to Prisma Client JS based on the return value of that key's corresponding function in the ComputedInputs object when passed the resolver's parameters at runtime.
+Any time one of those keys would have appeared anywhere in the mutation's input type, a value will be passed to Prisma Client based on the return value of that key's corresponding function in the ComputedInputs object when passed the resolver's parameters at runtime.

 ##### GraphQL Schema Contributions